ikarth/arktikos/README.md

 Arktikos is an application for managing email-based moderated peer-to-peer games like [Callisto](http://www.vsca.ca/Callisto/).
 It tracks messages sent, what conversations are going on, and (eventually) lets the moderator keep tabs on which messages need attention.

+Arktikos is in a very alpha state right now, but despite what the Bothans told you it is fully operational.

 ### About the name
 "Arktikos", meaning "near the bear", the root word for "Artic".
 Arktikos is in the region of Callisto.